-The Bonds will be initially issued in book-entry form only, in denominations of \$5,000 principal amount, or integral multiples thereof, and will be initially issued and registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC").
-DTC will act as securities depository for the Bonds.
-Owners will not receive certificates representing their interests in the Bonds.
-Payments of principal of, premium, if any, and interest will be made by U.S. Bank National Association, as agent for the Treasurer and Tax Collector of the County of Los Angeles, California, the initial Paying Agent for the Bonds to DTC, which is obligated to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of the Bonds.
+The Tax Credit Bonds will be initially issued in book-entry form only, in denominations of \$40,000 principal amount or integral multiples thereof, $and\ will\ be\ initially\ issued\ and\ registered\ in\ the\ name\ of\ Cede\ \&\ Co., as\ nominee\ for\ The\ Depository\ Trust\ Company,\ New\ York,\ New\ York\ ("DTC").\ DTC$ will act as securities depository for the Tax Credit Bonds and, if separated, the Principal Strip Certificates and the Tax Credit Certificates.
+Purchasers will not receive physical delivery of the Tax Credit Bonds purchased by them or the Principal Strip Certificates and the Tax Credit Certificates separated therefrom.
+Payments of principal of and interest on the Tax Credit Bonds will be made by U.S. Bank National Association, as agent for the Treasurer and Tax Collector of the County (the "Paying Agent"), the initial Paying Agent with respect to the Tax Credit Bonds, to DTC, for subsequent disbursement to DTC Participants, who will remit such payments to the beneficial owners of the Tax Credit Bonds.
 See APPENDIX E - "BOOK-ENTRY ONLY SYSTEM" attached hereto.